You have to do this

 - the supplier of your transport management system (TMS)

-You are free to choose the truck charge payment service provider.
+You are free to choose your own service provider for truck toll payment.
 For example, consider:

-- In which countries does the service provider operate?
+- In which countries you drive and whether the provider operates there.

-You already have a payment for other countries
+You already have a provider for other countries

 Do you already have a toll payment service provider for another European country?
 Then ask your provider whether you can have the contract adjusted to include truck toll in the Netherlands.
 Also ask what arrangements are involved.